osmandapp/web/main/blog/2015-09-10-ios-1-22/index.md

 ## Creating new trip

-You can now just enter the My trips menu, choose Create new trip and then add waypoints by making long taps.
+You can now just enter the My trips menu, choose Create new trip and then add waypoints by making long-tap.
 At this moment, you can also add details to the waypoint, such as its name, color indicating this waypoint, its group (you can create a group of waypoints: work locations, favorite spots on town, etc.) and a description.
 Then hit Save.

 <table class="blogimage">
   <tr>